-Mercedes-Benz vehicles including E, C, S, CLS, ML, GL, R, G Class, may display the following warning messages on the instrument cluster.
+Mercedes-Benz vehicles including E, C, S, CLS, ML, GL, R, G Class, may display a warning messages stating front right SRS has malfunctions and needs to be repairs.

 To temporarily remove the warning message, press the reset button on the steering wheel or instrument cluster.
 In many cases, the error message comes back again when the passenger seat is occupied/vacated or when the vehicle is restarted.